Supreme National Security Council: Composition

 This National Security Council is mandated by Article 176 of the Constitution of the Islamic Republic of Iran to be presided over by the president of the country.
-The Supreme Leader Ali Khamenei selects the secretary of the Supreme council.
+The President appoints the Secretary of the Supreme National Security Council through an official decree.
 The decisions of the Council are effective after the confirmation by the Supreme Leader.
-Supreme Leader Ali Khamenei and the Supreme National Security Council (SNSC) are at the top of the foreign policy decisions process.
+Supreme Leader Mojtaba Khamenei and the Supreme National Security Council (SNSC) are at the top of the foreign policy decisions process.